ganskef/LittleProxy-mitm/README.md

 [Aldo Cortesi](http://corte.si/posts/code/mitmproxy/howitworks/index.html) for a detailed description of proxy interception processes.

-**Please use your browser directly for every security-critical transmission.**
-Mozilla Firefox and Google Chrome implements her own certificate handling for a reason.
-Handling security in Java like here must be less secure in most situations.
-See http://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf "The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software".

 The first run creates the key store for your Certificate Authority.
 It's used to generate server certificates on the fly.
 The ```littleproxy-mitm.pem``` file have to be imported in your browser or within the systems certificates, Mozilla